ryreitsma/realtime_chat/README.md

 To run this application you need to have Ruby 1.9, Memcached and Redis installed.
 In most Linux distro's packages are available for these dependencies.
 On Mac, you'd probably have to 'brew install' stuff and in Windows you're probably fucked anyways.

-Most easy way of trying this out is to use a Fedora Linux VM and run 'yum install rvm redis memcached'.
+Most easy way of trying this out is to use a Fedora Linux VM and run 'sudo yum install rvm redis memcached'.
 Then run 'rvm install ruby-1.9.3' and you're almost ready to go.
 Installing redis and memcached from packages will set them as system services and start them.
 Both need to run, so check with 'ps aux' if that's the case.
 If not, run 'sudo service redis start' and 'sudo service memcached start'.

 ##2\.
 Run the webapplication